Faculty Awards and Entitlements

 Where documented need exists for child care to allow time for research, some expenses may be reimbursed using the following guidelines:

 • Our policy on child care reimbursement follows IRS established guidelines for claiming credit for child care expenses.
 These guidelines require that the child be a dependent no older than twelve.
 (The College will allow reimbursement for child care for a dependent child who is twelve years of age through August 31.
-A child who is thirteen on September 1 would not qualify for child care assistance from that point forward.)
+A child who is thirteen on September 1 would not qualify for child care assistance from that point forward.
+Exceptions are granted for dependent children with disabilities, who may be eligible for child care reimbursement beyond the age of twelve.)
 Please review Ten Things to Know About the Child and Dependent Care Credit from the IRS for details.

 • Child care will be provided only to continuing tenured or tenure track faculty during the summer.